Health and safety at work

 An employer (irrespective of how many people you employ) must take out Employers Liability Insurance.

-Visit the HSE things all businesses need to do for information on writing a policy, doing risk assessments and general guidance.
+Visit the HSE Health and safety basics for business for information on writing a policy, doing risk assessments and general guidance.

 Reporting an accident or incident

 If an accident occurs at work it may need to be reported to us or the Health and Safety Executive, depending on the type of business (as described above for complaints).

 For details of how and when to report an accident or incident visit the HSE how to make a RIDDOR report.